techlearn-center/DevOps/Monitoring-kubernetes-with-Prometheus/Helm_steps.md

 ```
 - Now that you have the node name, navigate to your EC2 dashboard, search for that specific EC2 instance, and note its IP address.

-- Additionally, make sure to edit the security group to allow traffic on the port that Grafana is listening on.
+- Additionally, make sure to edit the security group to allow traffic on the port that Prometheus is listening on.

 - To find out which port Prometheus is using, you can use the following command:
 prometheus-server-ext